 If you have a covered greenhouse, you can also use this to start growing tender fruits and veggies like tomatoes, peppers, chilies, and cucumbers.

 Your fruit trees should require nothing more than a little pruning as mentioned above.
-However, if you grow cherries, plums or apricots these are best left unpruned until summer rolls around.
+However, if you grow cherries, plums or apricots, it’s best to leave them unpruned until summer rolls around.

-If you have any fruits or veggies in storage, now is a good time to cast an eye over them and make sure that there are no diseased fruits or vegetables which could ruin the lot.
+If you have any fruits or veggies in storage, now is a good time to cast an eye over them.
+Make sure that there are no diseased fruits or vegetables which could ruin the lot.

 Hedge your bets